christopherkade/christopherkade.github.io/content/posts/future-of-javascript.md

 ## Stage 3 features

 Stage 3 features won't get released in the near future, but some of them are so cool that it's worth mentioning them.
-I won't mention their browser support tho, as it's not relevant.
+I won't mention their browser support though, as it's not relevant.

 <br>